 Each function constructs a vector of Complex results (in cartesian representation) formed from given vectors of polar components using the corresponding function in Numerics.Generic_Complex_Types on matching components of Modulus and Argument.
 The index range of the result is Modulus'Range.
-The exception Constraint Error is raised if Modulus'Length is not equal to Argument'Length.
+Constraint_Error is raised if Modulus'Length is not equal to Argument'Length.